pipebots/sprintBotBLEControl/Documentation.md

 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.

 # Hardware
+>This part is not currently intended to be
 ### To Do
 - Add Solidworks file
 - Add Folder of final STLs